Poor Man's Bible: The message of sorrow, guilt and fear

-For the Poor Man's Bible to fulfil its aim, the viewer needs to know and to accept the Christian premise that he/she is a sinful being and as such will be brought to trial on the Day of Judgement.
+For the Poor Man's Bible to fulfil its aim, the viewer needs to know and to accept the Christian premise that they are a sinful being and as such will be brought to trial on the Day of Judgement.
 This Day of Judgement is described by the last book of the Bible, known as the Revelation of St John or the Book of Revelation in which John describes many scenes, including the dreadful Apocalypse and a vision of the Lord seated on a throne borne up by four Heavenly Beasts: a winged lion, a winged man, a winged bull and an eagle, as also described in the Book of Ezekiel.

 This Revelation is often depicted, with or without the Judgement and the rewards of Heaven and terrors of Hell, above the lintel of the main entrance door.
 In countries where stone-carving prevails as an art, it is externally placed.
 In countries where murals are more common, the Last Judgement occupies the internal wall above the main door.